Save Your Own Calendula Seeds

 How to Harvest Calendula Seeds

-In the picture above, you can see calendula flowers in different stages of growth.
-There are some flowers in full bloom, reveling in all their floral glory, and these will be the pollen centers for the plant.
+In the picture below, you can see calendula flowers in different stages of growth.
+There are some flowers in full bloom, reveling in all their floral glory.
+These flowers are providing tons of pollen for our pollinators.
 For other flowers, their petals have already dried and become papery.
 Those dried petals will soon fall to the ground.

-Eventually, the flower will completely dry out and turn brown, like the one you see in the picture below.
+Eventually, the flower will completely dry out and turn brown.
 At this stage, the seeds are ready to be collected.
 To protect the seeds, pieces of the stem curl up around them, but all you need to do to release the seeds is turn the dried flower upside down and ruffle the dried stem with your fingers.

 Pull the seeds apart to see how many you've collected.
 Each bloom will likely yield six to ten seeds.